 While many of our customers love the Golden Gate standby screen, we’re glad to replace our logo with your own image.
 It’s very simple.

 We provide the below schema, to help customers looking for a quick solution.
 (Our customers with in-house design expertise can create more extensive content, just making sure to work around the 'Get Started' box.)
-Read more about what you need to send us in this help page.

 The standby customization is slightly different for always-on customers.
 As soon it's turned on, an always-on Daily.co TV automatically joins a designated live stream, after a brief countdown.
 If you have always-on, you can show your logo on that countdown screen.